 Apple, Amazon, and Domino’s aren’t just household names, they’re also great examples of how to thrive during a recession.
 These three companies were able to grow significantly faster than the rest of the market due to their strategic focus on innovation during and after recession periods.
-Their post-crisis growth can be attributed to ideating new products during the recession.

 Here are some of the remarkable during and post-recession products launched by these companies:

 - In April 2001, amid the recession, Apple released its first iPod

 - In July 2002, Amazon launched its AWS platform amid the Dot Com Bubble Burst, and between 2006 and 2008 during the Great Recession, the company released Amazon Prime, Amazon Kindle, and its hosting services on AWS